ggerganov/whisper.cpp/examples/whisper.nvim/README.md

   vnoremap <C-G> c<C-O>:!whisper.nvim<CR><C-O>:let @a = system("cat /tmp/whisper.nvim \| tail -n 1 \| xargs -0 \| tr -d '\\n' \| sed -e 's/^[[:space:]]*//'")<CR><C-R>a
   ```

+  Explanation: pressing `Ctrl-G` runs the [whisper.nvim](whisper.nvim) script which in turn calls the `stream` binary to transcribe your speech through the microphone.
+The results from the transcription are continuously dumped into `/tmp/whisper.nvim`.
+After you kill the program with `Ctrl-C`, the vim command grabs the last line from the `/tmp/whisper.nvim` file and puts it under the cursor.

+  Probably there is a much more intelligent way to achieve all this, but this is what I could hack in an hour.
+Any suggestions how to improve this are welcome.

 You are now ready to use speech-to-text in Neovim!

 ## TODO